SS Mohegan: Aftermath

-The wreck of the Mohegan, and in the next year the stranding of the ocean liner SS Paris on Lowland point, led to the introduction of the Coverack lifeboat.
+The wreck of Mohegan, and in the next year the stranding of the ocean liner SS Paris on Lowland point, led to the introduction of the Coverack lifeboat.
 The remains of the wreck are popular with divers, and artefacts such as crockery and brass portholes are occasionally recovered.
-A magnificent staircase salvaged from the wreck stands in Coverack youth hostel, at Parc Behan, School Hill, Coverack.
+A staircase salvaged from the wreck stands in Coverack youth hostel, at Parc Behan, School Hill, Coverack.
 The ship's bell resides at the Bell Inn in Thetford, Norfolk.